-The challenge of estimating trend inflation is particularly acute for Euro area HICP inflation, official values of which are only reported seasonally unadjusted.
-Figure 1 plots quarterly values of Euro area HICP inflation (in percentage points at an annual rate) from 2001-2018.
-The quarter-to-quarter variation in inflation is large: the standard deviation of quarterly changes in inflation is 2.5 percentage points.
-HICP inflation is also highly seasonal: over the entire sample period, inflation averaged 1.6 percent, but averaged 4.8 and 2.2 percent in the second and fourth quarters respectively and -0.1 and -0.3 over the first and third quarters.
-While some long-run, low-frequency variation in HICP inflation is evident, that variation - the "signal" - is small compared to the seasonal variation and what appears to be transient, one-off movements in the rate of inflation.
-The question, "What is the value of trend inflation today?", is an important one for monetary policy, but the answer to that question arguably requires more than just staring at Figure 1.
+The challenge of estimating trend inflation is particularly acute for the euro-area Harmonized Index of Consumer Prices (HICP) inflation, official values of which are only reported seasonally unadjusted.
+Figure 1 plots quarterly values of euro-area HICP inflation (in percentage points at an annual rate) from 2001 to 2018.
+The quarterto-quarter variation in inflation is large: the standard deviation of quarterly changes in inflation is 2.5 percentage points.
+HICP inflation is also highly seasonal: over the entire sample period, inflation averaged 1.6 percent, but averaged 4.8 and 2.2 percent in the second and fourth quarters respectively, and 0.1 and 0.3 over the first and third quarters.
+While some long-run, low-frequency variation in HICP inflation is evident, that variation -the "signal"- is small compared to the seasonal variation and what appears to be transient, one-off movements in the rate of inflation.
+The question, "What is the value of trend inflation today?" is an important one for monetary policy, but the answer to it arguably requires more than just staring at figure 1.